-CORONARY ARTERY DISEASE GOLD PERFORMANCE AWARD
+CORONARY ARTERY DISEASE SILVER PERFORMANCE AWARD

 Research has shown that 80,000 lives can be saved annually if the program's recommended guidelines for coronary artery disease are implemented nationwide.
 Today, nearly 2,000 hospitals use one or more of the program's modules.